 What is a genetic counselor?

 A genetic counselor provides information and support to families, individuals and pregnant couples.
 The genetic counselor may review your medical, family or pregnancy history and address your specific risk factors.
 You can discuss genetic testing options, any test results, and the risks or benefits of testing with a genetic counselor.
-Dean Clinic has several genetic counselors available to address your questions or concerns.
-You can reach the Dean Genetics Department at (608) 252-7458.
+We have several genetic counselors available to address your questions or concerns.
+You can reach the Genetics Department at (608) 252-7458.

 First trimester screening summary